umberware/the-way/readme.md

 ## @Application
 This is necessary to the core knows when the application is fully loaded.
 With this decorator you can customize some behavior of this library with the **custom** property passing to the array the classes that you want do overriden, like **SecurityService** and **ServerConfiguration**.
 Also, this decorator will **Automatically** build all the classes decorated with some library decorator and imported in the Main class and the Main class decorated with @Application.
-You can pass the property **automatic** = false to disable this behaviour.
+You can pass the property **automatic** = false to disable this behavior.
 By default this parameter is true.
 When automatic is false, the library will build the classes when the classe decorated with **@Application** is created.

 ##### The main class with the default behavior: